-Hog Shack is a barbecue joint located at Stevetson in Richmond, and seems to be my go to barbecue house.
-On my prior visits, I have always ordered the Johnny's Jurassic Platter which comes with side ribs, beef ribs, chicken quarters and pulled pork.
+Hog Shack Cook House is located at Stevetson in Richmond, and seems to be my-go to barbecue house.
+On my prior visits, I always order the Johnny's Jurassic Platter which comes with side ribs, beef ribs, chicken quarters and pulled pork.
 The platter is more than enough for two and there will be leftovers!
 By the way, this is coming from a girl who would attempt to finish it all alone too.
-But to be fair to myself, the only reason I would not be able to finish the platter is because the barbecue sauce tastes the same and my tastebuds get bored of the meats.
+But to be fair to myself, the only reason I cannot finish the platter is because the barbecue sauce tastes the same and my tastebuds get bored of the meats.

 SMOKED BEEF BRISKET PLATE, HOUSE SMOKED BEEF BRISKET PILLED HIGH WITH CHOICE OF TWO SIDES, BAKED BEANS AND POTATO WEDGES ($15.00).

-On my last two visits, the meat has never fallen off the bone or tasted as tender.
-Is it because we came for lunch rather than dinner?
-For the sides, we went for the sautéed vegetables consisting of carrot, zucchini, mushroom and beets.
-Unfortunately, the vegetables are a bit too oily and has been the oiliest we ever had from here, despite not tasting overcooked.
-As for the barbecue sauce, it is exactly the same as the one used for the brisket, rich and smokey.
+On my last couple of visits, the meat at Hog Shack has never fallen off the bone or tasted as tender.
+Is it because we came here for lunch instead of dinner?
+For our choice of sides, we went for the sautéed vegetables which consist of carrot, zucchini, mushroom and beets.
+The vegetables are very oily and are the oiliest we ever had from here, but are not overcooked.
+As for the barbecue sauce, it is exactly the same one used for the brisket; rich and smoky.

 - Ribs are served hot

 - Well done barbecue